-Often we are asked why our price for neutering/spaying is on the high end of the cost spectrum when compared to other clinics, so we thought we would address this issue by providing a checklist of our protocol, which is also a convenient “list” you may use when comparing the same service elsewhere.
+We are often asked why our price for neutering/spaying is on the high end of the cost spectrum when compared to other clinics, so we’ve addressed this issue by providing a checklist of our protocol, which is also a convenient “list” you may use when comparing the same service elsewhere.

 About our protocol